trilitech/tezos-developer-docs/docs/tutorials/build-your-first-app/wallets-tokens.md

 Getting a wallet pop-up window before the user can see the page is annoying.
 Also, users may hesitate to connect a wallet before they have had time to look at and trust the application, even though connecting the wallet is harmless.

-- Provide a prominent button to connect or disconnect wallets.
+- Provide a prominent button to connect and disconnect wallets.

 - Put the button in a predictable position, typically at the top right or left corner of the interface.

-- Use **Connect** as the label for the button.
+- Use "Connect" as the label for the button.
 Avoid words like "sync" because they can have different meanings in dApps.

 - Display the status of the wallet clearly in the UI.